煮込みハンバーグ(Nikomi hambagu)

 🔪How to make Nikomi Hambagu (Stewed Salisbury steak)

-- Divide the dough into 5 equal parts, roll them into balls, place them on a baking tray, and gently press down on the tops to create a slight depression.
+- Shape: Divide the dough into 5 equal portions.
+Roll them into smooth balls and place them on a baking tray.
+Gently press down on the tops to create a slight depression in the center.

-- Place the baking tray on the middle rack of a preheated oven to 230°C and bake for 25 minutes.
+- Bake: Place the tray on the middle rack and bake at 230°C for 25 minutes.

-- When the sugar is foamy and a deep caramel color, turn off the heat and add the vinegar and water.
+- Deglaze: Once the sugar is foamy and a deep caramel color, turn off the heat.
+Carefully add the vinegar and water.

-- Heat the butter in a deep frying pan and sauté the shimeji mushrooms, mushrooms, and garlic.
+- Sauté: In a deep frying pan, heat the butter and sauté the shimeji mushrooms, regular mushrooms, and garlic.

-- Turn off the heat and sprinkle flour all over the pan.
+- Roux: Turn off the heat and sprinkle flour evenly over the sautéed vegetables.

-- Add the water, red wine, canned tomatoes, consommé, ketchup, Worcestershire sauce, 1 tablespoon of Gastrique sauce, and the hamburger steaks.
+- Combine: Add the water, red wine, canned tomatoes, consommé, ketchup, and Worcestershire sauce.
+Stir in 1 tablespoon of your prepared Gastrique sauce.

-- Simmer over medium heat until the sauce just comes to a boil.
+- Finish: Simmer over medium heat.
+Once the sauce just comes to a boil and reaches your desired consistency, it’s ready to serve.

 コメント